 THE BOTTOM LINE:

 Detective Love is mistaken for the mail girl inside her own department and "the help" outside of it.
 She promptly solves the murder she was assigned and cracks a two year case that LAPD's top men had no answers for.
-For good measure, Christie efficiently helps the unit's Vice Squad with a major tip and handles prejudgements of all types with professionalism and charm.
-The series would soon become way too tame for its own good, but Pawn Ticket for Murder comes close to realizing the potential of the show's original concept. (*** out of four)
+Christie efficiently helps the unit's Vice Squad with a major tip and handles prejudgments of all types with professionalism and charm.
+The series would soon become way too tame for its own good, and the payoff scene really sputters, but prior to that letdown Graves converts several opportunities to elevate the material.
+I went back and forth between two and a half and three stars on this installment, which despite its flaws comes closer than most to realizing the original conception of the show's heroine. (*** out of four)